 Structured data is data that's organized and follows a specific blueprint or format, fits neatly into the rows and columns of a database, and is easy to analyze.

-Structured data: pros and cons
+Structured data: Benefits and challenges

 While structured data has its advantages, it does come with its share of caveats.

-• Robotic: Capturing the nuances of human language, images, or other complex information isn't its forte.
+Good for analysis: With a design for number crunching, it's well-suited for statistical analysis. | Robotic: Capturing the nuances of human language, images, or other complex information isn't its strong suit. |

-• Tough to design and maintain: Building and managing databases for structured data often requires specialized knowledge and skills.
+Works well with machine learning: Its consistency makes it a good fit for many algorithms and machine learning models. | Tough to design and maintain: Building and managing databases for structured data often requires specialized knowledge and skills. |

 What is unstructured data?